tassia/vanierFLOSS/README.md

 ## Where and when do we meet?

-Our main means of communication is a discord server.
-Get in touch with one of the club members, and ask for an invitation.
+Our main means of communication is a [discord server](https://discord.gg/rBKb9JRQGD).

-We use [Jitsi](https://meet.jit.si/) in our virtual meetings, a FLOSS solution for video conferencing.
+We use [Jitsi](https://meet.jit.si/) for our virtual meetings, a FLOSS solution for video conferencing.
 Join [our channel](https://meet.jit.si/vanierFLOSS) and make yourself at home!
 No account needed.

+In the past, we used to have weekly meetings at the STEM Center, but since many members graduated, we are basically meeting to run the FLOSS Day, once a semester.

-[NEEDS UPDATE] We have a weekly check-in on Thursday from 18:00 to 19:00, which sometimes goes on a bit later.
-Club members work on their own FLOSS activities over the week, and might plan additonal meetings as needed.
+Meeting in-person is specially important for newcomers, as a way to quickly get them into the FLOSS world.
+While club members work on their own FLOSS activities over the week, having people around might encourage more contributions.

-If you want to propose another meeting time, just find another person that is available at the same time, announce to the club, then more people might join as well!
+If you want to propose the return of regular meetings, please announce it in the club server and we'll create a [pool](https://framadate.org/) to figure out the most popular time slot.